AtoZconcept/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # 0x06-regular_expressions

+## Background Context
+* For this project, i build my  regular expression using Oniguruma, a regular expression library that which is used by Ruby by default.
+Note that other regular expression libraries sometimes have different properties.
+* Because the focus of this exercise is to play with regular expressions (regex), here is the Ruby code that you should use
+::: #!/usr/bin/env ruby
+    puts ARGV[0].scan(/regex here/).join

 ## Requirements
 * Allowed editors: vi, vim, emacs
 * All your files will be interpreted on Ubuntu 20.04 LTS